isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 ![Alternative text for screen readers](/images/careers/TAP_Infographic.png)

 **How can you apply?**
 <br> Applications will be open from 1 June to 31 August 2022.
 If you are passionate about the use of technology to shape our future and better the lives of Singaporeans, join us to make an impact!
-Apply now at:[go.gov.sg/tap-apply2023](https://go.gov.sg/tap-apply2023){:target="_blank"}
+Apply now at: [go.gov.sg/tap-apply2023](https://go.gov.sg/tap-apply2023){:target="_blank"}

 ### **The Smart Nation Scholarship**